Projects We Support

 Street Outreach (£15,000 grant)

-When someone becomes street homeless, it may not be immediately obvious where they can turn for help.
-Outreach teams get help to people where they are, going out and about late at night and early in the morning to locate people sleeping rough on the streets and offer support.
+At the point of crisis when someone becomes street homeless, it may not be immediately obvious where they can turn for help.
+Outreach teams get help to people where they are, going out and about late at night and early in the morning to locate people sleeping rough on the streets and offer them support.

-These teams - such as those run by SPEAR in south-west London - offer immediate crisis support such as providing warm clothes, and help people to access day centres for showers and hot meals, as well as longer-term support including help securing housing.
+The teams run by SPEAR in south-west London offer immediate crisis support such as providing warm clothes, and help people to access day centres for showers and hot meals, as well as longer-term support around other things including housing.
 This help can be life-saving, particularly in times of extreme temperatures.

 For some people the transition away from life on the streets is a long and difficult one, but specialist teams can provide intensive support, gradually building trust and developing an individual relationship with each person, helping them to find their path out of homelessness.